 Is your learning closer to classical, direct instruction?
 Make sure this is something your community actually needs, as it can be an expensive feature.
 Conversely, hybrid or blended learning techniques, including flipped classroom, could find these a wortwhile addition.

-The LMS Video Platforms to date
+Top LMS Video Platforms in 2020

 The following solution more or less comply with the basic features mentioned before.
 They are known to work with with the top LMS (Canvas, Blackboard and Moodle).
 Kaltura, Panopto and BigBlueButton also support REST API and video analytics.

 By the creators of Sakai LMS, Opencast is a flexible, Open Source solution to capture, process, manage and deliver video.
 Its high level of flexibility makes it valuable for basically every use case, but its adoption is hindered by the great deal of customization it requires to get it started.
 Properly set up, however, it's capable of highly effective workflows and metadata-rich repositories of content to deliver seamlessly across YouTube as well as any API-compatible platform.

 uQualio flips the script, by enticing you into an LMS by way of a compelling video experience.
 Pedagogically thoughtful, it comes with a set of tools intended to increase the effectiveness of your video lessons: Bite-sizing, gamification and interactivity are only its more visible features.
 It aims to solve the perennial problem of user onboarding.
 You might end up seeing lots of uQualio-hosted videos across landing pages promoting new software!
 It is without a doubt one of the most comprehensive new tools in town.
 Sign up for a free trial.

 Kaltura can refer two things.
 One is the Open Source application, named Kaltura Community Edition Video Platform.
 (Also known as Kaltura SE.)
 It's free to download and easy to deploy, customize and integrate via API.
 You can find more at kaltura.org.